 During the transition, bus operators will have to grapple with new technologies they may have not had experience of before.
 What changes to the network will be required to facilitate their introduction?
 What infrastructure will be required?
 How, where and when will vehicles be plugged into the grid to recharge or have their hydrogen tanks topped up?

 At CitySwift, we can provide some of those answers – and also suggest which parts of a network will be most appropriate for early conversion to zero emission buses.
-We can then help transit agencies scale things up from a single route to a wider network; from 5% of the network to 40%, 60% and then - the big goal - of 100%.
+We can then help bus operators scale things up from a single route to a wider network; from 5% of the network to 40%, 60% and then - the big goal - of 100%.

 Of course, zero emission buses do come at a cost premium, for now at least, but we believe there are opportunities beyond the obvious benefits to passengers and communities - opportunities to make savings - and our bus data engine can help identify them.